 Treatment depends on the cause, the size of the goitre, and whether it is causing symptoms.
 For example:

-- If you have a small goitre that is not due to a cancerous nodule, and your thyroid is making the correct amount of thyroxine and T3, then you may not need any treatment.
+- If you have a small goitre that is not due to a cancerous nodule, and your thyroid is making the correct amounts of thyroid hormones then you may not need any treatment.

-- You will need treatment if you make too much or too little thyroxine or T3.
+- You will need treatment if you make too much or too little of your thyroid hormones.

 - An operation to remove some or all of the thyroid may be an option in some cases.